 - Limit Washing – Spot cleaning should keep your sleeping bag mostly clean.
-If you need to deep clean, it’s best to have your bag professionally laundered by an outdoor care and repair company, especially if your sleeping bag is a high-end model.
+If you need to deep clean, use our sleeping bag cleaning tips or hire a professional cleaner.

 - Hand Wash in Tub – Don’t want to dish out for a professional cleaning job?
 Then hand wash your sleeping bag in the bathtub instead.
 Use warm water mixed with special laundry detergent for down-filled items.
 Work gently with your hands, let soak, and rinse with cold water.
 Hang dry until completely dry.

 - Proper Storage – Air out your sleeping bag after every trip.
 Then store loosely – not stuffed into a stuff sack.
 Either hang your bag or store in a special sleeping bag storage sack.

 - Repair Promptly – Small tears and broken zippers are the most common damages.
 Use nylon repair tape in the field.
 Send your bag to a professional for more serious repairs.

 What Car Camping Sleeping Bag Are You Using in 2021?

 In our opinion, the REI Siesta 25 is the best sleeping bag for car camping in 2021.

 We love it because it’s comfortable, spacious, and has a roomy hood that fits a full-sized pillow.
 Its 25° F temperature rating is perfect for spring and fall as well as mild winters.
 Sleep in it unzipped for summertime comfort.

 But, now we want to hear from you.